Annie Lennox

 Lennox's vocal range is contralto.
-She has been named "The Greatest White Soul Singer Alive" by VH1 and one of The 100 Greatest Singers of All Time by Rolling Stone.
-In June 2013 the Official Charts Company called her "the most successful female British artist in UK music history".
+She has been named "The Greatest White Soul Singer Alive", by VH1, and one of The 100 Greatest Singers of All Time, by Rolling Stone.
+In June 2013, the Official Charts Company called her "the most successful female British artist in UK music history".
 By June 2008, including her work with Eurythmics, Lennox had sold over 80 million records worldwide.
-As part of a one-hour symphony of British Music, Lennox performed "Little Bird" during the 2012 Summer Olympics closing ceremony in London.
-At the 2015 Ivor Novello Awards Lennox was made a fellow of the British Academy of Songwriters, Composers and Authors (The Ivors Academy), the first woman to receive the honour.
-Lennox and her Eurythmics partner Dave Stewart were inducted into the Songwriters Hall of Fame in 2020, and the duo were inducted into the Rock and Roll Hall of Fame in 2022.
+As part of a one-hour symphony of British Music, Lennox performed "Little Bird" during the 2012 Summer Olympics closing ceremony, in London.
+At the 2015 Ivor Novello Awards, Lennox was made a fellow of the British Academy of Songwriters, Composers and Authors (The Ivors Academy), the first woman to receive the honour.
+Lennox and her Eurythmics partner, Dave Stewart, were inducted into the Songwriters Hall of Fame, in 2020, and the duo were inducted into the Rock and Roll Hall of Fame, in 2022.

-Lennox is also a political and social activist, raising money and awareness for HIV/AIDS as it affects women and children in Africa.
-She founded the Sing campaign in 2007 and founded a women's empowerment charity called The Circle in 2008.
-In 2011 Lennox was appointed an OBE by Queen Elizabeth II for her "tireless charity campaigns and championing of humanitarian causes".
-On 4 June 2012 she performed at the Queen's Diamond Jubilee Concert in front of Buckingham Palace.
+Lennox is also a political and social activist, raising money and awareness for HIV/AIDS, as it affects women and children in Africa.
+She founded the Sing campaign, in 2007, and founded a women's empowerment charity called The Circle, in 2008.
+In 2011, Lennox was appointed an OBE by Queen Elizabeth II for her "tireless charity campaigns and championing of humanitarian causes".
+On 4 June 2012, she performed at the Queen's Diamond Jubilee Concert in front of Buckingham Palace.
 In 2017, Lennox was appointed Glasgow Caledonian University's first female chancellor.

 Early life

+Family

 Lennox was born on Christmas Day 1954 in Torry, Aberdeen, Scotland.
 She is the daughter of Dorothy Farquharson (née Ferguson; 1930–2003) and Thomas Allison Lennox (1925–1986).

+Both of Lennox's parents died of cancer.